RuiyangXu/Rasterizer/README.md

-A 2d pipeline including rasterizer, clipping is implmented.
+A 2d pipeline including rasterizer, clipping is implemented.